fdmgit/install-debian-12/README.md

-# installation for debian 12
+# Installation for debian 12